 In case of any dispute between an employee and an employer, the employee has a right to file a case in the Saudi Labor Courts.
-In this article, we have explained a step by step approach to file a complaint in the labor office.
+In this article, we have explained the process to file a complaint against your Kafeel or company in the labor office.

 In most of the cases, the labor cases in the Saudi Labor Courts are filed for the following reasons;